There was a lot of hype around Kadence theme in the past year. Was it justified? Let’s find out.

 If you’re familiar with Elementor, you can use it to power your site.
 Kadence theme works just fine with Elementor, so it’s an option too.

 In order to import demo templates, you’ll need to install the Kadence Starter Templates plugin.
-From there, you can choose the preferred page builder (currently, it’s just Gutenberg or Elementor) and import your demos.
+Then, go to WP admin – Appearance – Starter Templates choose the preferred page builder (currently, it’s Gutenberg or Elementor) and import your demos.

 I find the import options very useful, as you can choose the color scheme, font and additional required plugins.